nicholaswmin/automap/README.md

       updates a value while it's in the process of being modified by client A as part of a transaction.
       Retries are not currently implemented.

-[^2]: This is the result of using `Array.sort` using numerical comparators,
-      which Node.js most likely implements using [Quicksort][qs] ; at least Chrome does so.
-      This is an `O(n<sup>2</sup>) operation in it's worst-case, I think.

-[^3]: The time complexity bounds described are in the context of fetching data
-      from a remote service (Redis).
-      As described, this module also performs a breadth-first graph traversal which is `O(V + E)` but since this step does not involve any network roundtrips, it's assumed to have a negligible impact.

-[^4]: Both `mget` and the custom `hgetall` run in [linear-time O(n)][const]
-      when the request lands in Redis but this is relative to the total number of keys in Redis.
-This might cause issues in some cases but it's not something that can be reasonably worked around anyway.

 <!--- Badges -->